cneuralnetwork/cneuralnetwork/README.md

-## Hi!

-### I am just a guy who is interested in ML and loves to code casually every day.
+### just a guy interested in ml/dl and loves to code casually every day.

-I am currently working on ~
+i am currently working on ~

-- 🌱 Neugrad : An autograd machine with deep learning layers
+- 🌱 neugrad : an autograd machine with deep learning layers
-- 🌱 Solving ML Papers : An Initiative where I solve 1 research paper everyday
+- 🌱 solving ml papers : an initiative where i solve 1 research paper everyday

 <!--
 **cneuralnetwork/cneuralnetwork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.